CSP OBLIGATIONS

 If you are bound by the TCP Code obligation to lodge an annual Compliance Attestation with CommCom, the first thing you need to do is register with the CommCom CSP Portal.
 This will ensure that you receive any important information and correspondence from us regarding your annual lodgement obligations.
 Please click here to see if you are bound by the obligation to lodge with CommCom.

-The 2023 lodgement window will commence 8 June 2023, closing 1 September 2023.
+The 2025 lodgement window will commence 15 July 2025, closing 1 September 2025.

 In the month prior to each lodgement window, you will receive email notifications from CommCom containing exact dates, key areas of focus and any other requirements.
-From 8 June, you may pay your lodgement fee, after which you will be able to access and download the Compliance Attestation Questionnaire that you are required to complete and submit before the end of the window.
+From 15 July, you may pay your lodgement fee, after which you will be able to access and download the Compliance Attestation Questionnaire that you are required to complete and submit before the end of the window.

 From 1 September, CommCom will commence assessments.
 During this time, you will hear back from CommCom with feedback and may be required to make changes to certain aspects of your business model, as directed by CommCom, in order to ensure compliance with the Code.